liuweiseu/400GbE_Demo/README.md

         --dip, destination IP address.
         --sport, source port number.
         --dport, destination port number.
+        --streams, number of streams.
+        -N, the packet number to be sent out is Nx512.
+        --help,-h print out the helper information.
     ```
 ## Scripts
 There are several useful scripts in `scripts` directory.